Skilled Independent Visa (Subclass 189)

 Benefits Of Having A Skilled Independent Visa

-• Live, study or work in Australia for an indefinite period
+• Live, study, or work in Australia for an indefinite period

-• Sponsor eligible relatives for permanent residency
+• Sponsor eligible relatives for PR

 Things To Do Before Applying For The Visa